 • Is the property occupied overnight during the conversion?
 (Note this is not the same as visiting the property on a daily basis)

 If you have any questions you can just call 0800 600 870 and speak to our friendly home insurance advisors to find out what’s covered under your policy and what we need to know.
-And why not find out if Admiral Loans can help you out?
+And why not find out if home improvement loans can help you out?